Laxa in Asum, Iceland

 The river originates in Lake Laxarvatn and a hot spring at the top of the river raises the temperature throughout which means that all of the fishing is done with a floating line with skated flies being one of the best methods for fishing this stunning river.

 Fished by just four rods, the river is amongst the most sought after in Iceland.
 In many years the total catch to the four rods is in excess of 1,000 salmon a season.
 The river is totally exclusive and the preserve of the very fortunate.
-There are about 100 named pools along the 15km of water with most pools being easily accessible.
+The fishing extends to 15km of water with most pools being easily accessible.
 The catch is largely made up of the huge run of grilse that start to enter the river in mid July and continues to the end of August.

 The Laxa in Asum is perfect for those that enjoy single handed rods, floating lines, small flies and the surface action of this clear water river.
 A switch rod of 11-12 ft can be useful on a couple of the larger pools.